With a lever big enough I can move the world (Chapter 1)

 A holograph came out, clearer and neater than most that I was used to.
 In it, my father, looking better than the previous message appeared.

 He paused, and nodded once.
-“I’ve followed your life, even after Miho died, and what I’ve left you will either allow you to do whatever you want, conquer a planet outside the Great Houses, live a live of total luxury with as many boytoys as any girl could want, film the invasion of Terra, whatever.
+“I’ve followed your life, even after Miho died, and what I’ve left you will either allow you to do whatever you want, conquer a planet outside the Great Houses, live a life of total luxury with as many boytoys as any girl could want, film the invasion of Terra, whatever.
 I was not surprised you are getting into trouble, after all you are my and your mother’s daughter.
 It would be more of a surprise if you didn’t.
 And you did, in a way that both disappoints me, and doesn’t surprise me.
-The casting couch is alive and well, and you’d not be the first Lyran girl to directly monetize it.”
+The casting couch is alive and well, and you’d not be the first Lyran girl to accept using it to your benefit.”
 Ichigo just facepalms.
 “This will help you get out of it.”

 He coughed once, a racking sound, then took several deep breaths.
 “Right.
 My final and likely only advice to you.
 Trust but verify everyone.
 Even your older brother via Miho, or the people I am sending to you.
 Don’t fully trust without severe verification any House Lord.
 Do not trust Comstar.
 I cannot repeat that enough, daughter.
 Do not.
 And make sure your little sister doesn’t do too well in NAIS, or she takes a non science field.
 Or doesn’t go into research.
 And if she does, she stays inside Davion’s guards.
 With what I have left you… no matter what, if you parley it right, a planet, a whole planet can be yours.
 I would not deal with the Coordinator, putting aside all hate, simply because you are a woman, and well.”
 His shrug is speaking.